codsen/codsen/packages/check-types-mini/readme.md

 ## Idea

-[check-types](https://www.npmjs.com/package/check-types) is good but it's too big.
+[`check-types`](https://www.npmjs.com/package/check-types) is good but it's too big.
 All I need is to `throw` if somebody sets my input settings to a wrong type.

-In few occasions, I copied the predecessor function (which later became this library) from one library of mine to another, along with its unit tests.
-Then I got fed up with that and here were are.
-Its point is to cut corners publishing new libraries.
-Every library that has options needs some checks, has user set things to be of a correct type.
+I had a working prototype of this library ages ago.
+Pieces of it were finding a new life (and evolving) in every new non-trivial library I created.
+Then I got fed up with chasing 100% code coverage each time, duplicating unit tests and decided to split it into a standalone library.

+The point of `check-types-mini` is to save your time creating new libraries.
+Every library that has options object will need some type checks if you let user tinker with it.

 ## API